JoeAnonimist/blog/docs/qt_widgets/07_item_views/01_list_view.md

 {% include src/qtwidgetsexamples/07_item_views/01_list_view.py %}
 ```

 `QListView` is one of the Qt view classes.
 Visually, it looks exactly the same as `QListWidget`, its child class, but lacks methods for item manipulation like `addItem()` and similar.
-Instead, it makes you create a model to provide the data, which may be more work but is more flexible.
-For instance, one model can be associated with multiple views.
+Instead, it makes you create a model to provide the data, which may be more work but is more flexible - for instance, one model can be associated with multiple views.
 To use `QListView` in your application

 1. Create a `QListView` instance.